timhowgego/Aquius/README.md

 });</script>
 ```

-Older browsers also require the `html` and `body` elements to be styled with a `height` of 100% before correctly displaying the `div` at 100%.
+Note older browsers also require the `html` and `body` elements to be styled with a `height` of 100% before correctly displaying the `div` at 100%.
 Absolute paths are recommended to produce portable embedded code, but not enforced.

 The first argument of the function `aquius.init()` requires a valid `id` refering to an empty element on the page.
 The second optional argument is an `Object` containing keyed options which override the default configuration.
 Three option keys are worth introducing here:

-* `dataset`: `String` (quoted) of the full path and filename of the JSON file containing the network data (the default.json dataset is empty).
+* `dataset`: `String` (quoted) of the full path and filename of the JSON file containing the network data (the default is empty).
 * `locale`: `String` (quoted) of the initial [BCP 47-style](https://en.wikipedia.org/wiki/IETF_language_tag) locale, currently `en-US` or `es-ES`.
 Users may choose their language - this option simply defines the initial state.
 * `uiHash`: `Boolean` (true or false, no quotes) indicating whether Aquius records its current state as a hash in the browser's URL bar (great for sharing, but may interfere with other elements of web page design).